Muniox/blog-megak-front/README.md

 Here is a working live demo: https://blog.truemuniox.usermd.net/

-### Technologies/frameworks/libraries used on Front-end side of project
+### Technologies/frameworks/libraries used on front-end side of project

 - React
 - Tailwind